 With a multicloud approach, a customer can customize cloud-computing capabilities with the combination of clouds that provide different services.
 A blend of the proper IaaS options increases compute capabilities and leads to greater efficiency.
-Users can access multiple clouds through one interface.
+Users can access any cloud or multiple clouds through one interface.

 Adoption also allows for greater control of access, determining which clouds can be used by which users and when.

 There are additional security benefits for multi cloud storage.
 Distributing data across multiple clouds reduces the risk of catastrophic failure, which also mitigates financial downside.